farhanhaseen22/search-algos-bin/README.md

-This is a repo where all the searching algorithms I've learnt, are and tested.
+This is a repo where I study searching algorithms.

 ```
 git config --global alias.acm '!git add -A && git commit'